Exploiting Boosting in Hyperdimensional Computing for Enhanced Reliability in Healthcare: Related Work

 \subsection{Healthcare with wearable device}

-The WESAD dataset\cite{wesad} stands at the forefront of wearable stress and affect detection, providing a comprehensive collection of physiological and motion data from both wrist- and chest-worn devices in a controlled lab environment with 15 subjects.
-Distinguishing itself through diverse sensor modalities, WESAD captures data such as blood volume pulse, electrocardiogram, electrodermal activity, electromyogram, respiration, body temperature, and three-axis acceleration.
-Notably, the dataset introduces a unique dimension by including three affective states—neutral, stress, and amusement, enriching its applicability in studying stress and emotions.
-The prevalent state-of-the-art solution involves varied convolutional neural network (CNN) architectures\cite{cnn}.
-Amidst this landscape, Hyperdimensional Computing (HDC) emerges as a compelling alternative to CNN models.
-The inherent resource constraints of wearable devices, exemplified by WESAD, align seamlessly with HDC's capabilities.
-Offering lightweight and online learning, HDC proves to be a natural fit for the intricacies of the WESAD dataset.
-Unlike conventional CNNs, HDC excels in managing multimodal data, addressing the varied sensor modalities present in WESAD.
-The fusion of WESAD's rich sensor modalities and affective states with the computational robustness of HDC holds great promise for real-world applications in wearable stress and affect detection, presenting WESAD as an ideal testing ground for harnessing the power of hyperdimensional computing.
+The WESAD dataset~\cite{wesad} is a benchmark for wearable stress and affect detection, comprising physiological and motion data from wrist- and chest-worn devices collected from 15 subjects in a controlled lab setting.
+It includes diverse sensor modalities such as blood volume pulse, electrocardiogram, electrodermal activity, respiration, temperature, and three-axis acceleration, alongside three affective states—neutral, stress, and amusement.
+While convolutional neural networks (CNNs) dominate as the state-of-the-art solution~\cite{cnn}, Hyperdimensional Computing (HDC) offers a resource-efficient alternative better suited for the constraints of wearable devices.
+HDC's lightweight, online learning approach effectively handles WESAD's multimodal data, making it a promising method for real-world applications in stress and affect detection.
+The combination of WESAD's rich modalities and HDC's computational efficiency underscores the dataset's potential as a testing ground for advanced wearable technologies.